williamsnell/hexchess/docs/sampling/notes.md

 ![each choice requires, on average, 2 passes through the algorithm](biased_1.gif)

 This is because with our random pick between (0, 1), we have an expected value of (0 + 1) / 2 = 0.5.
 I.e. we only
 get to allocate our sample 50% of the time.
-We can easily fix this by allows allocating at least 1 sample.
+We can easily fix this by always allocating at least 1 sample.
 Lets do that, and see how it affects the distribution:

 ![constraining the allocation range to (1, upper_bound) cuts this in half](biased_min1_1.gif)